protagonist vs. antagonist

 In some cases, the protagonist is motivated by revenge or a need to right a wrong that has been done to them.
 Whatever the case may be, the protagonist’s motivation is an integral part of the story and helps to drive the plot forward.
 Without a clear goal to strive for, the protagonist would simply be going through the motions, and the story would quickly lose its sense of purpose.

-In addition to providing direction for an interesting plot, a strong motivation also helps to make the protagonist more relatable and sympathetic to readers.
 After all, everyone can understand what it feels like to have a burning desire for something, even if they’ve never experienced anything like it on such a grand scale.
 This motivation also often relates to the theme of the story.

-By understanding what motivates the protagonist, readers can better appreciate the challenges they face, and root for them to succeed in their quest.
+By understanding what motivates the protagonist, readers can better appreciate the challenges they face and root for them to succeed in their quest.

 Antagonist Motivations